 Displays a submenu that provides commands for changing the default type interpretation of variables.
 The commands on this submenu are mainly useful for assembler variables-data at assembler labels-because these are, by default, displayed as integers.
-For more information, see Viewing assembler variables, page 94.
+For more information, see Viewing assembler variables, page 98.

-Displays the IDE Options dialog box where you can set the Update interval option.
+Displays the IDE Options dialog box where you can set various options, for example the Update interval option.
 The default value of this option is 1000 milliseconds, which means the Live Watch window will be updated once every second during program execution.
-Note that this command is only available from this context menu in the Live Watch window.